Alert Source Discuss

 • The source of requests should be from the execution of transactions.
 More specifically, transactions which make calls to designated system contracts that store the request in account.
 The storage would later be retrieved by a post-block system call to the contract.
 Alternatively, if the system call does not need to be inherently concerned with rate limiting, it could rely simply on emitting an event which is later parsed post-block by the system and converted into a request.

 • A request’s validity can often not be fully verified at the execution layer.
-This is why they are referred to merely as “requests”; they do not carry the authority on their own unilaterally catalyze and action.
+This is why they are referred to merely as “requests”; they do not carry the authority on their own to unilaterally catalyze an action.
 We expect the system contracts to perform whatever validation is possible by the EL and then pass it on to the CL for further validation.

 Ordering